-Module 4.0 units 40/40 lec/lab MB 120 Insurance Coding Principles responsible insurance.
+Module 4.0 units 40/40 lec/lab MB 120 Insurance Coding Principles

+This module is designed to teach students complex coding principles and the use of the CPT, ICD-10, and HCPCS coding manuals.
+Students will learn to code diagnoses and procedures accurately for the purpose of billing the responsible insurance.
 Students will learn to use one of the most popular billing software programs.
 Students will be introduced to medical terminology, word parts, abbreviations, and symbols.
-Students will also to bill and code for procedures and diagnoses relating to the integumentary system.
+Students will also bill and code for procedures and diagnoses relating to the integumentary system.
 There are no prerequisites.